nonsakhoo/nonsakhoo/README.md

 ---

 > **Important Note:**
-> This profile is restricted to academic purposes only.
+> This profile is exclusively intended for academic purposes and is subject to limited updates.
 For public contributions and projects, please visit [https://github.com/geeksloth](https://github.com/geeksloth).
 ---